Natural-Intelligence/superseed/packages/superseed/README.md

 # superseed

 Smart seeder for NodeJS.
 This seeder is mock generator and data source agnostic.
-So you can plug and play different mock generators and data sources.
+Different mock generators and data sources can be mixed and matched.
+For example you can generate mocks using mongoose schema and save seed data in MongoDB

 ### Audience
 This package is for NodeJS users that require a simple but flexible Seeder package.
 This seeder was started because of the need for a flexible seeder while writing End to End and Integration tests.